rodolfobortolin/bitbucket-migration/README.md

-# Bitbucket Migration Series: From Data Center to Cloud
+# Code from Bitbucket Migration Series: From Data Center to Cloud

 ## Overview
 This repository contains scripts and resources to assist in the migration from Bitbucket Data Center to Bitbucket Cloud.
 The series addresses gaps in the Bitbucket Cloud Migration Assistant (BCMA), providing solutions for components not automatically migrated by BCMA.